 Nature abhors a vacuum: with the same intensity it abhors new ideas.
+(CRS)

 No Federal or Public Funds have been used in any aspect of the initial studies, manuscript preparation or final formulation of this theory or in support of this website: www.Liver-Brain-Theory.com/

-Additionally, there are several million Americans with “Non Vascular forms of Senile Dementia”, (hereafter to be named: “Primary Dementia”) all without known cause or cure.
-Clinical manifestations are characterized by variable, but progressive loss of social skills and memory.
-A relatively high percent of patients with Primary Dementia insidiously progress to develop Alzheimer’s disease over a period of 5-10 years or longer: (the prodromal periods of Alzheimer’s).
-The variety of clinical findings present in patients with Primary Dementia is sufficiently variable and amorphous to preclude meaningful classification, enumeration or study.
+Additionally, there are an innumerable number of patients with nonvascular forms of senile dementias, (hereafter to be named: Primary Dementias) all without known cause or cure.
+These diseases are characterized by variable, but progressive loss of social skills and memory.
+A relatively high percent of patients with Primary Dementia insidiously progress to develop Alzheimer’s disease over a period of 5-10 years.
+The varieties of symptoms present in patients with Primary Dementia are sufficiently amorphous to preclude meaningful classification or enumeration.

 This web site will encourage and welcome other investigators an opportunity to publish their own ideas concerning any other possible causes of neurodegenerative diseases.
 Additionally this site will provide a public forum for other thoughtful and knowledgeable individuals to exchange ideas without concern of being ridiculed.
 Should we be able to reason together, more cogent and relevant theories pertinent to these debilitating diseases will most likely be developed within a year or two.

-Despite the fact that physicians have been aware of ALS, an inevitably fatal disease, for nearly two hundred years, Alzheimer’s for 110 years, and Parkinson’s for 200 years (more than 5 centuries in Toto), no one including the: NIH, the National Institute of Nervous and Mental Diseases, the Alzheimer's or ALS Association, any reputable Medical Journal or any Neurology Group, Society or Organization has had the courage or knowledge to publish a testable theory accounting for the Inciting Cause(s) and Progressive Nature of Any or All Degenerative Brain diseases cited above.
+Despite the fact that physicians have been aware of ALS, an inevitably fatal disease, for nearly two hundred years & Alzheimer’s disease for 109 years, no one including the: National Institute of Health, the National Institute of Nervous and Mental Diseases, the Alzheimer's Association, ALS Association, any reputable Medical Journal or any Neurology Group, Society or Organization has had the courage or knowledge to publish a testable theory accounting for the Inciting Cause and Progressive Nature for Any or All Neurodegenerative Brain Diseases!